napoknot21/cm-os/documentation/graphicDrivers.md

-# Intel Drivers
+# Graphics Drivers
-This section helps you to install manually best and necessary intel drivers in order to get a good graphic experience on arch linux
+This section helps you to install manually best and necessary intel/AMD/Nvidia drivers in order to get a better graphic experience on arch linux

 ## Basic commands
 The basic graphic package is ```mesa```, run :